ZupIT/beagle-docs/content/en/ios/customization/custom-actions/custom-action.md

 **action:** Pass the struct of the action.

 **named:** Parameter to set the action name.
-It is not mandatory to pass.
-One case is when the action name is registered differently than what you created in the backend.
-It will be used in deserializations to find your action.
+It is not mandatory to inform it, however, you might need it when the action name is registered differently than what you created in the backend.
+In this case, the parameter will be used in deserializations to find your action.

 Ways to Register